triton-inference-server/server/docs/models_and_schedulers.rst

   available in slot1 so the READY tensor shows only slot0 as ready.

-* After the inference completes the sequence scheduler sees that there are no requests available in any slot and so the model instance sits idle.
+* After the inference completes the sequence scheduler sees that there are no requests available in any batch slot and so the model instance sits idle.

-* Next, two inference requests arrive close together in time so that the sequence scheduler sees them both available in their respective slots.
+* Next, two inference requests arrive close together in time so that the sequence scheduler sees them both available in their respective batch slots.
 The scheduler immediately schedules the model instance to perform a batch-size 2 inference and uses START and READY to show that both slots have an inference request avaiable but that only slot1 is the start of a new sequence.